mb0/xelf-old/DESIGN.md

 for durations.
 The bool type is also considered a numeric type, because some environments might not have a dedicated bool type, indexedDB in browsers comes to mind.
 Both span and time are usually represented in a text format but can also be converted to an integer, representing milliseconds.
-The time type as num are milliseconds since the unix epoch.
+The numeric value of a time are the milliseconds from the unix epoch.

-The selection is based on what types strings and number literals are commonly used for, that differentiate enough in comparison or manipulation behavior.
+The selection is based on what types character and numeric literals are commonly used for, that differentiate enough in comparison or manipulation behavior.
 It is heavily informed by types supported by full featured databases like postgresql.
 We do not bother with different number sizes or text length because it only complicates what xelf tries to provide and is only a concern to a